To open articles, click title links

 Creamware's Minimax ASB (the company's hardware recreation of the Minimoog) won over the critics — can they repeat the winning ASB formula with Sequential Circuits' Prophet 5 synth?
 Synth wizard Dave Stewart is your guide...

-These condenser and dynamic microphones boast classy retro styling but how do they sound?
+These new condenser and dynamic microphones from the EVBlue range boast classy retro styling but how do they sound?

 Boasting a serious sound at a very affordable price point, these new monitors should win many friends.